maljoras/FishTracker/README.md

 ##Installation

 The tracking system includes 3 versions (in order of increasing performance): A purely matlab based version, an OpenCV/matlab version, and an optimized MEX/C++/OpenCV version.
 All versions have the same matlab interface.
 The system automatically chooses the fastest available version depending what additional packages are installed on the system.
+However, the purely matlab version is depreciated since it is slow and not well maintained.
+Please install the OpenCV/Mex version as described below.

-Note, that the xy.Tracker also uses (and includes a copy of) [networkComponents](http://www.mathworks.com/matlabcentral/fileexchange/42040-find-network-components) and parts of the project [munkres-cpp](https://github.com/kaajo/munkres-cpp).
+Note further, that the xy.Tracker also uses (and includes a copy of) [networkComponents](http://www.mathworks.com/matlabcentral/fileexchange/42040-find-network-components) and parts of the project [munkres-cpp](https://github.com/kaajo/munkres-cpp).

 ###Installation instructions

-For the matlab-based version, only matlab (including the image processing toolbox) has to be installed (the vision toolbox is used for a diffrent interface, but is not necessary).
-However, this purely matlab version is depreciated since it is slow and not well maintained.
-Please install the OpenCV version below.
+For the matlab-based version, only matlab is needed (no additional matlab toolbox license should be necessary; the vision toolbox is used for a different plotting interface, but not necessary).

 Please install [OpenCV](http:///www.opencv.org) version >=3.0. and the excellent [mexopencv](https://github.com/kyamagu/mexopencv) project. **Please follow the installation instructions for the mexopencv toolbox to first install OpenCV and mexopencv**.

-Optionally, for grabbing form ptGray cameras one needs to have installed the FlyCapture SDK.
+Optionally, for grabbing from ptGray cameras the FlyCapture SDK is needed.
 One can download it from the [ptGrey website](http://www.ptgrey.com).

 After installing these prerequisites, one needs to compile the xyTracker source code.